lebard504/devops-lab-saldo-api/README.md

 * The registry is integrated natively with GitHub
 * Authentication is handled using the built-in GITHUB_TOKEN
 * No additional secrets are required
-* mages are public for easy consumption in Kubernetes
+* Images are public for easy consumption in Kubernetes

 You can view published images at:
 ```